 In a special section the report looks at the numbers on how syndromic molecular diagnostics is replacing traditional panel-based ordering of infectious disease tests.

 Our research makes you the expert in your organization.
 Get our research team working for you by ordering this comprehensive report.
-Check all your licensing options but don't worry, your order is available as a credit if you wish to upgrade.
+Check all your licensing options however your order is available as a credit if you wish to upgrade.
 We wrote this report and are ready by phone or email to help you use it.

-All report data is available in Excel format on request.
+All report data is available in Excel format on request with the corporate license.

 ABOUT THE LEAD AUTHOR

 Mr. Greg Powell, B.SC., M.B.A is an experienced business and clinical professional.
 He is co-author of the paper "The Radioimmunoassay of Angiotensinogen by Antibody Trapping."
 He has worked in laboratory testing and management for over 20 years.
 Mr. Powell’s education includes: